Back

 As long as your child understands language, follows verbal commands, and can respond non-verbally or in sounds, they are receptive to language.
 Articulation develops at different rates and can emerge bit by bit or, more likely, in spurts — just like physical growth spurts!

-Children can speak very little and then explode in language, stringing many words together all of a sudden.
-Many factors affect this progress, such as birth order, social experiences, and exposure to speaking, reading, and song.
-Parents often want to see a linear growth pattern in their children’s development, but all living things do not grow in a proportional fashion.
-Children are learning and absorbing language from the start, and we are so eager for them to “prove it” by speaking that we ignore the positive signals that they are developing to reach that milestone in many other ways.
+Children can speak very little and then explode in language, stringing many words together all of a sudden during their early childhood education.
+Many factors affect this progress; such as birth order, social experiences, and exposure to speaking, reading, and song.
+Parents often want to see a linear growth pattern in their little one’s child development, but all living things do not grow in a proportional fashion.
+Children are learning and absorbing language from the start, and we are so eager for them to “prove it” by speaking that we ignore the positive signals that they are developing to reach that milestone in many other ways!

 *Be aware of your little one’s verbal ability and promote language by speaking to them, singing with them, and reading books to them.